taliyos/Form2RoleBot/README.md

 This occurs because console write outs are paused when text is highlighted.

 ## Editing the Code
-Make a clone of this repository and do whatever you like, just give credit. :)
 You'll find some comments in the code that may help you. (or not, but hey, can't say I didn't do anything xD).
+If you need help understanding some, you can always message me.

 ## Other
 When will this be updated? - I don't know.